joshshipton/joshshipton.com/create/posts/cell_disease.md

 After researching practical applications for cellular autoamta I can upon [this](https://link.springer.com/article/10.1140/epjs/s11734-022-00619-1) paper.
 Where someone used cellular automata to model the spread of COVID.

-This didn't seem as sophisitacted as other ideas that I was interested in like [traffic flow](https://uu.diva-portal.org/smash/get/diva2:483914/FULLTEXT01.pdf) (I'm coming for this later)
+This didn't seem as sophisitacted as other ideas that I was interested in like [traffic flow](https://uu.diva-portal.org/smash/get/diva2:483914/FULLTEXT01.pdf) (I'm coming for this later) so I decided to tackle it.

 If you want to play around with the disease simulation yourself I'm hosting it [here](), plug in whatever values you want and go crazy.